A year of supporting kids’ health and well-being through the power of food in schools

 Building a Stronger FoodCorps

-A closer look at FoodCorps’ finances, leadership, and our journey toward antiracism
+A closer look at FoodCorps’ finances, leadership, and our ongoing journey toward anti-racism

 Statement of Financial Position